rails/rails/guides/source/testing.md

 assert_select 'title', "Welcome to Rails Testing Guide"
 ```

-You can also use nested `assert_select` blocks.
-In this case the inner `assert_select` runs the assertion on the complete collection of elements selected by the outer `assert_select` block:
+You can also use nested `assert_select` blocks for deeper investigation.

+In the following example, the inner `assert_select` for `li.menu_item` runs
+within the collection of elements selected by the outer block:

 ```ruby
 assert_select 'ul.navigation' do